andreas-wagner-dev/wrapfaces/README.md

 ## 🛑 **No Compromises: "UI of Objects" as Architectural Dogma**

-WrapFaces is more than a framework—it is a **manifesto for "UI of Objects"** against anemic data containers and leaky abstractions in the Web UI—a **puristic approach** against the fundamental flaws of data- and markup-centric MVC through consistent, type-safe abstractions.
+WrapFaces is more than a JSF commponent library — it is a **manifesto for "UI of Objects"** against anemic data containers and leaky abstractions in the Web UI — a **puristic approach** against the fundamental flaws of data- and markup-centric MVC through consistent, type-safe abstractions.

 ### 🎯 **Goal:** 100% integrity of Object-Orientation in web development with the **"UI of Objects"** approach.